 Accident, Sickness and Redundancy

-- Another form of income protection for mortgage holders is an Accident, Sickness and Redundancy plan.
+Another form of income protection for mortgage holders is an Accident, Sickness and Redundancy plan (known as ‘ASU’ cover).
 This pays an income for a short period, usually 12 or 24 months, in the event of illness or being made redundant.
+This not, however, classed as a ‘life insurance’, but instead as a personal protection plan.

-Often a life insurance solution will involve a number of these types.
+Often a life insurance solution will involve a number of these types of policy.
 Some insurers offer a flexible multi-plan where different types can be built in and changed in the future as required.
+For example, parents with children might take out a mortgage protection and a family income benefit plan together.

 You may come across other names for different life insurance types but they are usually variations of these main categories.
 For example many people hold ‘Endowment’ plans with life cover built in, but this simply uses a decreasing term assurance feature to top up the investment value of the plan to guarantee a certain level of life cover.

-Please use the ‘Contact Andy’ form below to ask any questions about life insurance and income protection, or to arrange a no-obligation meeting to discuss your requirements.
+Please use the ‘Contact Us’ form below to ask any questions about life insurance and income protection, or to arrange a no-obligation meeting to discuss your requirements.

 THE PLAN WILL HAVE NO CASH IN VALUE AT ANY TIME AND WILL CEASE AT THE END OF THE TERM.
 IF PREMIUMS ARE NOT MAINTAINED, THEN COVER WILL LAPSE.